myusuf3/delorean/README.rst

 `Delorean` will provide natural language improvements for manipulating time, as well as datetime abstractions for ease of use.
 The overall goal is to improve datetime manipulations, with a little bit of software and philsophy.

-Pretty much make you a badass, time traveller.
+Pretty much make you a badass time traveller.

 Getting Started
 ^^^^^^^^^^^^^^^